CharlesTheGreat77/YardstickOnePlayground/README.md

    3. Two yardstick ones ONLY if using for rolljam

 # Key Notes
-  To use rpitx as a jammer, please be sure you have it INSTALLED!
+  To use rpitx for rolljam attacks, please be sure you have it INSTALLED!

   - and have an antenna (copper wire) connected to GPIO 4